 I realize that my parents and teachers tried to teach me the truth.
 They did the best they could.
 I have read the Book of Mormon hundreds of times in my life.
 Each time, I realized that those who were destroyed throughout the book were the ones who thought they were better than those who had "the curse of dark skin."
 I know what the Book of Mormon scripture teaches about the "curse" of the Lamanites.
 It makes me sad to think that I ever thought of myself as better than others who may not look like or agree with me.
 I was a bigot and I justified it through the teachings of the LDS Church, my parents, relatives, and friends.

 Some of you have told me that I have been deceived.
-I have not.
+You won’t read the books I have read, so how can you make that statement?
 I have read the books offered by the Marvelous Work and a Wonder® and the books by The Real Illuminati®.
 You have not.
 I have accepted what makes me happy.
 A friend once told me something like this: “There is no power in heaven or hell that can prevent a person from finding the Truth when they are ready.”